wpengine/faustjs/README.md

 2. Download, upload, and activate the `wpe-headless` plugin. [(Plugin Download)](https://wp-product-info.wpesvc.net/v1/plugins/wpe-headless?download)
 3. Install [WP GraphQL](https://wordpress.org/plugins/wp-graphql/) on the WordPress site if it's not already installed.

-Then, in your frontend app directory:
+Then, in your front-end app directory:

 4. `cp .env.local.sample .env.local` to create a file that will contain your environment variables.
 5. Populate `WORDPRESS_URL` in `.env.local` with the full URL to your WordPress site, including the `http://` or `https://` prefix.